davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 `purrr` which is a wrapper around these functions and makes them easier to use.
 Crazy right?

+R developers appear to be a fairly small group of people who are not very open to the work that they do or new ideas.
+The only reason to find what they are working on is to follow the mailing list, which for many younger developers is an archaic way of communication.
+This makes it very hard to get involved in the core community.
+Many of those core contributors are also academics, so the whole process of getting involved in the community gives off ivory tower vibes.

 ### Backward compatibility with S